DestinyItemManager/bungie-api-ts/lib/README.md

 yarn start
 ```

+# Updating API sources

+Run the [update API sources](https://github.com/DestinyItemManager/bungie-api-ts/actions/workflows/update.yml) GitHub Action and it should create a new PR for the updated sources.

 # Publishing

 Update the version in `package.json`, and when the PR merges to `master`, a GitHub workflow will automatically publish to NPM.
 Don't forget to run `yarn start` and commit all changed files!